laurabenestan/RDA_outlier/README.md

 We used of Redundancy Analysis (RDA) as a genotype-environment association (GEA) method to simultaneously assess the percent of genomic variation explained by environmental variables and to detect loci under selection (see the relevant paper of [Forester et al. 2018](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14584).
 RDA is a two-step analysis in which genetic and environmental data are analyzed using multivariate linear regression.
 Then PCA of the fitted values is used to produce canonical axes, which are linear combinations of the predictors (Legendre & Legendre, 2012).
-Here, we performed the RDA on a individual-based sampling design rather than population-based (see [Benestan et al. 2016] paper (https://onlinelibrary.wiley.com/doi/10.1111/mec.13811)).
+Here, we performed the RDA on a individual-based sampling design rather than population-based, see [Benestan et al. 2016](https://onlinelibrary.wiley.com/doi/10.1111/mec.13811).

 ## Application to our dataset